matt-duyst/Yale-Masters-Thesis/README.md

 While the PPPM algorithm advances rice mapping capabilities, certain limitations persist:

-- #### Flooding Signal Ambiguity
-  Similar flooding signals from aquatic crops, such as duckweed, may lead to minor misclassifications during transplant phases (Zhu et al., 2021).
+- **Flooding Signal Ambiguity:** Similar flooding signals from aquatic crops, such as duckweed, may lead to minor misclassifications during transplant phases (Zhu et al., 2021).
 Incorporating additional phenological features reduces this risk but does not entirely eliminate it.

-- #### Phenological Data Dependency
-  The success of the algorithm heavily relies on the accuracy of phenological data, particularly for heterogeneous regions with overlapping cropping systems.
+- **Phenological Data Dependency:** The success of the algorithm heavily relies on the accuracy of phenological data, particularly for heterogeneous regions with overlapping cropping systems.

 Despite these challenges, the PPPM algorithm offers a sophisticated approach to capturing rice dynamics, particularly in a region like the YRD, where agricultural and urban systems intersect.
 By integrating Landsat imagery with phenological characteristics, the PPPM algorithm bridges gaps in spatiotemporal resolution, providing a framework for mapping paddied rice systems.